Zoom Phone vs Zoom Contact Center Reporting: What’s the Difference?

 5Architectural Considerations

-Many organizations mistakenly assume one reporting system covers both platforms.
-It does not.
+Organizations often mistakenly assume one reporting system covers both platforms.
 If you operate back-office staff on Zoom Phone and support teams on Zoom Contact Center, you have two data sources, two schemas, and two export mechanisms.
 To unify these, engineers typically export data from both, normalize it into a central data warehouse, and map user IDs across systems.
 Failure to plan for this leads to duplicate dashboards and executive confusion.

 6Licensing & Permission Differences

 Access governance is platform-specific.
-Zoom Phone reporting depends on admin roles, site scope, and recording permissions.
-Zoom Contact Center reporting is governed by contact center-specific roles, supervisor permissions, and queue access scopes.
+Zoom Phone reporting depends on admin roles and site scope.
+Zoom Contact Center reporting is governed by contact center-specific roles and queue access scopes.
 Engineering teams should design this governance intentionally, especially in multi-site enterprises.

 7Data Retention Considerations

-Retention policies can differ based on account-level settings and regulatory requirements.
+Retention policies can differ based on account-level settings.
 If your compliance model depends on multi-year retention, you must validate export capabilities for both platforms early.
 Third-party archival integrations are often necessary for long-term storage across the Zoom ecosystem.

 8Where Organizations Get It Wrong